MrTrick/Backbone.php/README.md

 Backbone.php
 ============

-A high-performance API server implementation inspired heavily by Backbone.js.
+A high-performance API server framework inspired heavily by Backbone.js.
 Used in production for complex internal apps.

 Implements a similar design philosophy to Backbone.js: